Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Experiments

 \textbf{Experimental Design:} We generated data according to the model in Equation \eqref{Eq-Main-Model}, where each candidate IV set contains both a valid IV and an invalid IV.
 For the nonlinear non-constant effects model, we applied five functions-{\emph{logarithmic, quadratic polynomial, cubic polynomial, logarithmic quadratic polynomial, exponent quadratic polynomial}}-for $g(\cdot)$, $f(\cdot)$ and $\varphi_{*}(\cdot)$.
 In contrast, these functions were linear under linear, constant settings.
-For the error term $\varepsilon_{*}$, we selected six distributions\footnote{The ``Mixed distribution" refers to that obtained by randomly selecting from the mentioned distributions.}: \emph{Gaussian, Uniform, T, Beta, Gamma, Log-normal}.
-In all experiments, the significance level was adjusted to 10 divided by the sample size.
+For the error term $\varepsilon_{*}$, we selected six distributions\footnote{The ``Mixed distribution'' refers to that obtained by randomly selecting from the mentioned distributions.}: \emph{Gaussian, Uniform, T, Beta, Gamma, Log-normal}.
+In all experiments, the significance level was set to 0.05 for sample sizes smaller than 1000, and to 0.01 otherwise, with the sample splitting ratio fixed at $\rho = 0.7$.
 Each experiment was repeated 100 times with randomly generated data, and the reported results were averaged.
-Additional experimental details can be found in Appendix \ref{SubSection-Synthetic}.
+The sample sizes are chosen from 3000 (3k), 5000 (5k), and 7000 (7k).
+Additional experimental details can be found in Appendix \ref{Appendix-Synthetic}.